 A galette is a free-form pie in the tradition of French country baking.
 Unlike pies, which bake in a deep dish, galettes are baked flat on a sheet pan or baking stone.
 They can be either savory or sweet, and this version is a savory pumpkin galette touched with herbs and creamy goat cheese.

 What's in it?

-- Whole wheat pastry flour is stoneground from soft white wheat berries which has a lower protein content than flours used for bread.
-This means it makes a tender galette crust with big, whole-grain flavor.
+- Whole wheat pastry flour is stone-ground from soft white wheat berries, which has a lower protein content than flour used for bread.
+This means it makes a tender galette crust with a big, whole-grain flavor.

 - Onions, garlic, and herbs give the galette a pleasant sweet-savory flavor that complements pumpkin - especially when you cook the onions until meltingly tender.

-- Parmesan and chèvre help to the galette filling a little bulk, and their salty edge brings balance to the sweetness of pumpkin and onions.
+- Parmesan and chèvre give the galette filling a little bulk, and their salty edge brings balance to the sweetness of pumpkin and onions.

 Galettes are decidedly more rustic and a little easier to put together than a pie, but there's a three-step process that you'll follow to make one.
 This pumpkin galette begins by making the pastry, then the filling, and then assembling them together.
 Here are a few tips to help the process go smoothly.

-- You can make the pastry dough in advance, and store it in the fridge for up to five days.
-Let it rest at room temperature about an hour before rolling it out.
+- You can make the pastry dough in advance and store it in the fridge for up to five days.
+Let it rest at room temperature for about an hour before rolling it out.

 - You can roast the pumpkin in advance.
 It'll keep in the fridge in an airtight container for up to three days.